adkevin3307/body_isosurface/README.md

 run:
     calculate iso surface triangles' vertices with Marching Cubes

-shape:
-    get shape of volume, consider about voxel size
-    - return:
-        (glm::vec3): shape of volume

 vertices:
     get triangles' vertices let can be shown on 3D space